-We have been lucky to marry men who come from great families.
-Our own mothers-in-law are good moms and friends, so this article is not a reflection of our own personal lives.
-However, we have received notes from brides who’ve been concerned about the family dynamic they are entering into.
-We wanted to alleviate concerns and empower couples, which is why we’ve asked Boston-area licensed therapist, Mimi Licht, to contribute her expertise on the age-old relationship between mother-in-law and daughter-in-law.
+I am lucky to be married to a man who comes from a great family.
+My own mother-in-law is a good mom and friend to me as well, so this article is not a reflection of my own personal life (ya hear that, Ellen?!).
+However, brides have emailed The Wedding Yentas with concern about the family dynamic they are entering.
+In order to alleviate trouble and empower couples, Boston-area licensed therapist, Mimi Licht, contributes her expertise on the age-old relationship between mother-in-law and daughter-in-law.
 The advice she offers is for brides who feel their man’s mothers are out of control and a burden in their marital relationship.

 Michelle came to see me crying, “My mother-in-law is my problem.
 She has no boundaries.”
 If you have a MIL who likes to drop by without warning, expects to see you every Sunday for dinner, or has taken charge with planning your wedding, you are not alone.
 You also need to realize that she’s not going away.
 When you say “I do” to your beloved, your MIL is an integral part of the deal.
 You can wish all you want for her to leave you alone, but wishes will not change her intrusive personality.
 Michelle has tried to politely let her MIL know that after a full day of work she would like private time with her husband, but is often ignored and MIL drops by anyway.
 Michelle is plagued with angst, worrying about how to convey her misery to her husband and how to let MIL know how she feels without being disrespectful or rude.

 Where is the man in these situations?
 After all, it’s his mother!
 That is the primary issue.
 If his life-long strategy is to either avoid or ignore his mother’s domineering ways as a means of survival then don’t expect him to rush to the rescue to back you up.
 His tactics are probably so ingrained that he is completely unaware of what comes naturally to him at age 30.